jopago/proxasm/README.md

 # SSE/AVX instruction set

 The SSE instruction family adds SIMD operations: a register can contain a vector of data and the operation is applied to each element in parallel.
 With 128-bits SSE registers, one can store 4 floats or 2 doubles.
-The AVX extension adds 256-bits registers that include the SSE "xmm" registers, just as the rax 64-bit register is an extension of the 32-bits eax.
+The AVX extension adds 256-bits registers that extend the SSE "xmm" registers, just as the rax 64-bit register is an extension of the 32-bits eax.

 # References